dumbdevss/movement-tutorial/vesting/testing_application.md

-# Testing the NFT Marketplace Smart Contract
+# Testing the Vesting Smart Contract

-This section outlines a comprehensive testing strategy for the NFT Marketplace smart contract written in Move.
-The tests cover all critical functionalities, including module initialization, collection creation, NFT minting, listing, purchasing, auction management, transfers, and view functions.
-Each test ensures the contract behaves as expected under both success and failure conditions, adhering to the principles outlined in the provided document management system testing guide.
+This section outlines a comprehensive testing strategy for the `blockchain::vesting` smart contract written in Move.
+The tests cover all critical functionalities, including module initialization, depositing funds, creating single and multiple vesting streams, claiming vested tokens, and view functions.
+The approach follows the structure and best practices from the provided NFT Marketplace and Pump For Fun testing guides, ensuring robust validation of success and failure scenarios.

 ## 1. Test Environment Setup

-The test environment setup initializes the blockchain state, including timestamps, coin systems, and account balances, to simulate a realistic economic environment.
+The test environment initializes the blockchain state, including timestamps and the AptosCoin system, to simulate a realistic environment for vesting operations.

 ```move
 #[test_only]